 Example 1: Elizabeth works for the Rockland Quarry Company, a small business with 50 employees.
-Rockland has decided to establish a SIMPLE IRA plan for all its employees and will match its employees’ contributions dollar-for-dollar up to 3 percent of each employee’s salary.
+Rockland has decided to establish a SIMPLE IRA plan for its employees and will match its employees’ contributions dollar-for-dollar up to 3 percent of each employee’s salary.
 Under this option, if a Rockland employee does not contribute to his or her SIMPLE IRA, then that employee does not receive any matching employer contributions from Rockland.

 Example 2: Austin works for the Skidmore Tire Company, a small business with 75 employees.
-Skidmore has decided to establish a SIMPLE IRA plan for all its employees and will make a 2 percent nonelective contribution for each of its employees.
+Skidmore has decided to establish a SIMPLE IRA plan for its employees and will make a 2 percent nonelective contribution for each of them.
 Under this option, even if an eligible Skidmore employee does not contribute to his or her SIMPLE IRA, that employee would still receive an employer nonelective contribution to his or her SIMPLE IRA equal to 2 percent of salary.

 The summary description is a plain-language explanation of the plan and is comprehensive enough to inform participants of their rights and responsibilities under the plan.
 It also informs participants about the features of the plan.
 This document is usually provided by the financial institution and is given to participants at the plan’s inception, when employees first join the plan, and annually thereafter.